Wearing too many hats in your church? Avoid burnout with these 4 tips…

-One filter that’s helped me manage my “hats” is to determine the things I can do well and the things someone else could do better.
+Determine the things you do well and the things that may allow others to use their gifts.
 Delegation is key.
-The best use of my time is to serve in my area of giftedness and release others to do what they’re good at.
+The best use of your time to avoid burnout is to serve in your area of giftedness and release others to do what they’re good at.

 You don’t need to know everything about every ministry.
 Trying to keep up with ongoing project plans only clutters your mind and hinders your ability to focus on what you need to do.
 Create ministry teams to handle the details, and let them move things forward.